erictmyers/insert_image_to_smath/README.md

  - Find the line in the file that says \<regions type="content"\>.
 Add a new line after that.
  [![Raw file insert position](/images/raw_file_insert_position.png "Raw file insert position")]
  - Paste the text from the clipboard into the new line and save the text file.
- - When the file is re-opened from SMath , the image will be in the top left corner of the first page, just drag it where it needs to go.
+ - When the file is re-opened from SMath, the image will be in the top left corner of the first page, just drag it where it needs to go.
  - Multiple successive screen captures can be taken and pasted in, just put each in a new line.

-Much of the code is borrowed from:
+Much of the code in this utility was borrowed from:
  - https://gist.github.com/aspotton/1888298869c8adf59a577f2fe9d32fc8
  - https://gist.github.com/initbrain/6628609